zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  If Tomcat manager unable to stop tomcat-process for Unix then it logs _errorMessage_ in catch block.
+  If Tomcat manager unable to stop tomcat-process for Unix then it logs _errorMessage_.

   **Action:**